deeppavlov/DeepPavlov/docs/components/ner.rst

 Few-shot Language-Model based
 -----------------------------

-It is possible to get a clod-start baseline from just a few samples of labeled data in a couple of seconds.
+It is possible to get a cold-start baseline from just a few samples of labeled data in a couple of seconds.
 The solution is based on a Language Model trained on open domain corpus.
 On top of the LM a SVM classification layer is placed.
 It is possible to start from as few as 10 sentences containing entities of interest.

-The data for training this model should be collected the following way.
+The data for training this model should be collected in the following way.
 Given a collection of `N` sentences without markup, sequentially markup sentences until the total number of sentences with entity of interest become equal `K`.
 During the training both sentences with and without markup are used.